eric1foard/quick-budget/README.md

 ## Examples
 Here are some gifs showing the app in action.

+### Homepage and Budget Calculator
 When the user first comes to the page, they see a homescreen with some basic information about the app, along with links to log in, sign up, or just get started without registering.

 ![Gif of app being used](/images/README/Budget_Example_10-05-20.gif "Homepage and Budget Calculator")

+### Getting Started
-If someone chooses to "Start Now" and builds their budget without saving, they can use the calculator but will be prompted to register if they try to save.
+If someone chooses to "Start Now" (rather than "Sign Up" first) and builds their budget without saving, they can still use the calculator.
+All of the information on the Budget Calculator lives in state, so there is no problem for them to enter numbers and have the page calculate their income totals.
+Should they wish to return to their budget in the future, they will need to save so the information reaches the DB.
+I've made this easier for new users by adding a modal that pops up if an unregistered user tries to save, which prompts the new user to sign up.

 ![Gif of app unregistered user being prompted to sign up upon saving](/images/README/New_User_Save_Example_10-05-20.gif "Unregistered user being prompted to sign up upon saving")

-Users who are registered can save their budget at the bottom of the Budget Calculator page.
+### Saving Your Budget
+For users who have already registered, their existing budget will be pre-filled in from however they last saved it.
+To make changes, they just enter the new numbers and then click save as before, and a modal will pop up to let them know it's been saved successfully.
+In the future, I'd like to let users save multiple versions of their budget so that they can compare between their budgets.

 ![Gif of budget being saved](/images/README/Save_Example_10-05-20.gif "Budget being saved")

+### Leaving Without Saving
-If a user has made changes without saving, an alert will notify they before they leave the page.
-This is done both on the window and with react-router-dom, so they will be prompted whether they navigate within the app or close/refresh the page.
+It would be frustrating for a user to make lots of changes only to navigate without having saved their progress.
+To prevent this, a user who has made changes without saving will be alerted before they leave the page.
+Since this app uses client-side rendering, this alert had to be implemented both on the window and with react-router-dom.
+This way, they will be prompted whether they navigate within the app or close/refresh the page.
+I made this into a component that can be placed onto any page in the app in the future.

 ![Gif of user being alerted that they are leaving with unsaved changes](/images/README/Unsaved_Changes_Example_10-05-20.gif "User being alerted of unsaved changes").